soffes/blog/posts/2009-04-04-my-take-on-using-ruby-on-rails.markdown

 I was a huge fan of [MooTools][] (and still am), but I decided to give [jQuery][] a chance.
 I liked [MooTools][] better.
 I thought it was superior to [jQuery][] in its organization and many other things.
 You have to admit that [MooTools][]'s animations look way better.

-All of that said, two things made me switch: *the amount of code I didn't have to write* and *the huge community around it*.
+All of that said, two things made me switch: ==the amount of code I didn't have to write== and ==the huge community around it==.

 With [jQuery][] you write a lot less code than you do with [MooTools][].
 I sometimes feel that its a lot less elegant, but less code equals quicker development time.

 My biggest frustration with [MooTools][] was that they changed major stuff in every release (at least when I was using it about a year ago).
 This means that if you needed a lightbox, you could find a few, but none of them would work with the current version.
 If you searched for [jQuery][] ones, you could find tons of them.